 Sharing Joy posts are random stories of ways to share joy with others.
 Sometimes these are specific how-tos such as How to Make a JoyBox or Giving Your Child A Blessing.
 The point of counting blessings is to remind yourself of the grace God has placed in your life and then it just spills over into sharing with others.
 The Sharing Joy Tutorials give specific instructions.

-Five Minute Friday Lisa-Jo Baker gives a topic every Friday and challenges bloggers to write for only five minutes.
+Five Minute Friday Lisa-Jo Baker started this link up, giving a topic every Friday and challenges bloggers to write for only five minutes.
 It is a writer’s challenge to not edit your own writing and stopping waaaay before you planned to!
-Check out her website here.
+Kate Motaung now hosts this community of bloggers.

 Join me as I share what I’ve learned, ponder soul-searching questions, and tell stories about my family and other folks on my journey.
 I am blessed to have you stop by and read.